Area-25/.github/README.md

 ## **Our Projects**
 Here’s a taste of what’s brewing in Area-25:
-- **ScrapeMaster3000**: A dataset generator that turns websites into LLM-ready gold.
+- **WebRover**: A dataset generator that turns websites into LLM-ready gold.
+Built in 1 hour
 - [More Redacted for Impact] 😏

 ---